PuffinWare/spark-lib/temp/README.md

 ```

 Once the first reading is set, you can call the get methods anytime and update() on a regular schedule.

+## Values

+Returns integer values for Temp and RH.
+Caller must devide by 10 to get actual value,
+or just lop off the last digit if you only care about the integer value.

+Temp: 351 = 35.1c
+RH:   428 = 42.8rh